Marcus10110/json_rpc/readme.md

 1. [deprecated] RPC system to call GraphServer functions from the front-end
 2. typescript types for these RPC calls.
 3. cereal C++ library serialize code for actions, state, and data objects.

+## Downsides

+1. We will have to add new "ArchiveJson" functions for every container type (unordered_map, optional, variant, etc) just like we do now.
+2. We will need to constantly expand the typescript conversion code to handle new container types, new type aliases, etc.
+3. Not sure our rapidjson implementation is maximally efficient?